AntumMT/mod-sneeker/README.md

-# Sneaker mobile mod for Minetest
+# Sneeker mobile mod for Minetest

 Adds some explosive nuisance.